 6. Ürümqi, China

 Ürümqi in China is the furthest city away from the coastline in the world.
 This small town is 2,240km away from the sea.
 Located in China’s far northwestern, Ürümqi is surrounded by a desert and mountain passes.
 Not only is Ürümqi geographically remote from the rest of China but it’s also culturally.
 People here are mostly Muslim, and all board signs appear in Arabic.
 People here aren’t so open towards Beijing and the Han Chinese.
 This often results in riots that take a lot of casualties.
 Even though it’s remote, the small town is an outpost on the legendary Silk Road.
-This makes the city a transport hub for people travelling around Central Asia.
+This makes the city a transport hub for people traveling around Central Asia.
 That means Ürümqi even more specific- it’s like a big bus station located in one of the most remote places on Earth!

 5. Petropavlovsk-Kamchatsky, Russia

 Petropavlovsk-Kamchatsky is a city of 180,000 situated on an extremely cold, storm-lashed Russian peninsula.
 It’s really a wonder how people actually manage to survive here, surrounded by volcanoes and impassable mountains.
 Hence, the only way to reach this city is on a tiny plane.
-Additionally there’s no other community close to to Petropavlovsk-Kamchatsky because… well it’s practically impossible to build a settlement on this hostile stretch of land.
+Additionally, there’s no other community close to Petropavlovsk-Kamchatsky because… well, it’s practically impossible to build a settlement on this hostile stretch of land.
 The closest significant capital is Juneau in Alaska.
 Moscow is 4,000 miles away and it’s literally easier for locals to visit North Korea than their own capital!

 4. Tristan Da Cunha

 This village in the South Atlantic is one of the most isolated communities on our planet.
 The nearest settlement is 1243 miles away!
 Tristan Da Cunha was after the Duke of Edinburgh’s visit in 1867.
 But today the town is referred to as simply “The Settlement” by its 300 residents.
 I know this is going to sound funny but the quickest way to get there is taking a six-day boat ride from South Africa.
 That’s 1500 miles to the east!
-The island has a vibrant wildlife, and also hosts an active volcano.
+The island has a vibrant wildlife and also hosts an active volcano.
 Interestingly, in 1961, this volcano erupted and the population had to be evacuated to England.
 Fortunately, the damage was minimal and residents could return to their normal lives a couple of years later.

 3. Ittoqqortoormiit, Greenland

-The whole country of Greenland is pretty remote as a whole but Ittoqqortoormiit on the eastern coast, is definitely the most isolated town in the country.
+The whole country of Greenland is pretty remote as a whole but Ittoqqortoormiit on the eastern coast is definitely the most isolated town in the country.
 Ittoqqortoormiit has 450 residents, only one grocery store and hunting and fishing are still a way of life among locals.
 Once you arrive, getting anywhere else will be a challenge: Greenland is practically one gigantic piece of ice with challenging weather and roads are basically non-existent.
 If you wander out of the town in any direction you’ll soon find yourself lost in a wilderness of ice.